digitalocean/k8s-adoption-journey/docs/02-development/tilt-remote.md

 Tilt has the ability to reload and rebuild resources at the right time.
 Every code change will require tilt to rebuild and push (if using Tilt against a remote Kubernetes cluster) docker images and roll out new versions of pods.

-1. Navigate to your clone of the `kubernetes-sample-apps` (if not there already) and go to the `src/frontend/templates` folder under the `microservices-demo` folder:
+1. Navigate to your clone of the `kubernetes-sample-apps` (if not there already), and switch to the `src/frontend/templates` folder under the `microservices-demo` folder:

     ```shell
     cd microservices-demo/src/frontend/templates